-- 1. If the Exam Board determines that there was a case of fraud or an irregularity with respect to the assessment, it may impose sanctions as described in the article 4.10 of the Student Handbook, or it may invalidate the exam according to article 4.11 of the Student Handbook. - 2.
+- If the Exam Board determines that there was a case of fraud or an irregularity with respect to the assessment, it may impose sanctions as described in the article 4.10 of the Student Handbook, or it may invalidate the exam according to article 4.11 of the Student Handbook. - 2.
 When imposing a sanction, the Exam Board may take into consideration whether the student has been involved in an earlier case of fraud.
 In case of repeated fraud, the Exam Board may ask the Executive Board to permanently terminate the student's enrolment. - 3.
 In case of suspected fraud or irregularities, the completed work will not be graded.
 The examiner will not provide a result or grade for the submitted work.
-If the Exam Board determines that no fraud or irregularities occurred, the completed work will still be graded.

-4. If there is a suspicion or confirmation of fraud in an assessment, the Exam Board may decide to investigate any previously submitted work by the student for plagiarism.
-The student is expected to cooperate in such an investigation.
+If the Exam Board determines that no fraud or irregularities occurred, the completed work will still be graded. - 4.
+If there is a suspicion or confirmation of fraud in an assessment, the Exam Board may decide to investigate any previously submitted work by the student for plagiarism.
+The student is expected to cooperate in such an investigation. - 5.
+If fraud is discovered after the certificate has been issued, the Exam Board may decide to revoke the verdict previously passed on the examinee and, because of this verdict reclaim the issued certificate by means of the Executive Board.